murillobazz/murillobazz/README.md

 ### 🙋‍♂️ About me:

   - 💞️ I’m a junior front-end developer (working mainly with Vue.js and NuxtJS).
-  - 📚 Currently learning node.js (with a little bit of PostgreSQL) and ReactJS.
+  - 📚 Currently learning node.js (with a little bit of PostgreSQL), Typescript and React.
 I'm, also, constantly reviewing and improving on my already-known languages and tools.
   - 👀 I’m interested in new technologies and web development related stuff.
 On my personal life, I enjoy sports, mainly <a href="https://en.wikipedia.org/wiki/CR_Vasco_da_Gama#1920s:_Overcoming_social_&_class_inequality" target=_blank>football</a> and basketball, literature, arts (mostly theatre and museum/gallery exhibitions), exercising, hanging out with friends and family, travelling and meeting new places and cultures, movies, series, a little bit of anime and video games (Chrono Trigger is one of my favorites, if not the one).
   - 📫 How to reach me: